SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: SoLoPO: Short-to-Long Preference Optimization

-where $f(\cdot)$ is a convex function, and $f(x+\gamma) + f(-x + \gamma) \leq s(|x|)$ for some function $s(\cdot)$. $\gamma$ and $\eta$ are algorithm-specific parameters, and $\alpha$ is a hyperparameter balancing the two loss terms.
-At this point, we decouple long-context PO into short-context PO and short-to-long reward alignment (SoLo-RA), which implies that, under optimal conditions, the reward model should assign consistent scores to responses in both short and long contexts, provided they contain task-relevant information.
-Furthermore, for tasks where $c=100\%$, \ours is equivalent to the original PO. \paragraph{What does the SoLoPO learn?} The overall objective of SoLoPO is to enhance the reasoning capabilities of LLMs in long-context scenarios.
-To better understand this approach, we can observe two terms in Equation~\ref{short2long_obj} separately: \begin{itemize}[leftmargin=0.5cm] \item\textbf{Contextual knowledge localization.} SoLo-RA forces the reward model to implicitly predict $\hat x_{short}\sim \hat p(x_{short}|x_{long})$, minimizing divergence between predicted $\hat x_{short}$ and actual $x_{short}$.
-In preference optimization, since the reward model is the policy model itself, this also improves the policy model's ability to identify task-relevant knowledge within long-context. \item\textbf{Contextual knowledge reasoning.} Since $x_{short}$ contains all task-relevant information, short-context PO serves to strengthen the model's reasoning ability based on this contextual knowledge. \end{itemize} \paragraph{Non-decoupled short-to-long alignment.} Based on the above discussion, another non-decoupled approach to short-to-long alignment involves directly applying preference pairs sampled from short texts for long-context PO or SFT, which we term \textit{Expand-Long-PO} and \textit{Expand-Long-SFT}, respectively.
-Experiments in Section~\ref{sec:depth_analysis} show that the decoupled approach yields superior performance.
+} Here, $\gamma$, $\eta$ and $f(\cdot)$ are specified by the original PO algorithm, and $s(\cdot)$ satisfies $f(x+\gamma) + f(-x + \gamma) \leq s(|x|)$. $\alpha$ is a hyperparameter balancing the two loss terms.
+Thus, we theoretically decouple long-context PO into short-context PO and short-to-long reward alignment. {Specifically, we present detailed derivations of the SoLoPO objective from Theorem~\ref{theorem_relation} for two common convergence functions, $f(x)=x^2$ and $f(x)=-\log \sigma(x)$, in Appendices~\ref{sec:solopo_x2} and~\ref{sec:solopo_logsigmiod}, respectively.
+Table~\ref{tab:SLA_variants} lists further examples of $f(\cdot)$ and their associated $s(\cdot)$.} Moreover, the analysis in Section~\ref{sec:depth_analysis} provides experimental evidence supporting the validity of this decoupling. {When $\rho=100\%$, $x_{long}$ and $x_{short}$ are identical, rendering SoLoPO equivalent in form to the original PO, with differences confined solely to $\eta$ and $\gamma$}; for example, in long-context machine translation, the entire context is task-relevant. \paragraph{Short-to-long reward alignment (SoLo-RA).} As shown in Eq. (\ref{solo_ra}), SoLo-RA implies that, under optimal conditions, the reward model $r_{\phi}$ should assign a consistent score to response $y$ when conditioned on either $x_{long}$ or $x_{short}$, as long as the input retains all task-relevant information $c_{rel}$. \paragraph{What does the SoLoPO learn?} Unlike short-context tasks such as mathematics~\citep{shao2024deepseekmathpushinglimitsmathematical,li2025pspoeffectiveprocesssupervisedpolicy} that draw upon the LLMs' intrinsic reasoning ability, long-context tasks necessitate a two-step process: first, identifying critical information within the given context, and second, executing the task based on that located information~\citep{li-etal-2024-fundamental}.
+Consequently, proficient in both contextual knowledge localization and contextual knowledge utilization or reasoning.
+Compared to vanilla PO algorithms, which lack explicit modeling of the former, SoLoPO's decoupled optimization process is better aligned with these requirements, potentially leading to superior performance due to its distinct focus on: (a more detailed discussion can be found in Appendix~\ref{sec:on_modeling_solopo}) \begin{itemize}[leftmargin=0.5cm] \item\textbf{Contextual knowledge localization.} SoLo-RA (Eq. (\ref{solo_ra})) forces the reward model to implicitly predict $\hat x_{short}\sim \hat p(x_{short}|x_{long})$, minimizing divergence between predicted $\hat x_{short}$ and actual $x_{short}$.
+In preference optimization, since the reward model is the policy model itself, this also improves the policy model's ability to identify task-relevant knowledge within long context. \item\textbf{Contextual knowledge reasoning.} Since $x_{short}$ contains all task-relevant information, short-context PO (Eq. (\ref{short_po})) enhances the model's reasoning ability over this contextual knowledge. \end{itemize}